 namespace through bindings.
 Bindings associate roles to their users, groups,

-kind: RoleBinding apiVersion: rbac.authorization.k8s.io/v1beta1 metadata: name: config-editors namespace: development subjects: - kind: User name: email@example.com apiGroup: rbac.authorization.k8s.io roleRef: kind: ClusterRole name: config-editor apiGroup: rbac.authorization.k8s.io
+kind: RoleBinding apiVersion: rbac.authorization.k8s.io/v1 metadata: name: config-editors namespace: development subjects: - kind: User name: firstname.lastname@example.org apiGroup: rbac.authorization.k8s.io roleRef: kind: ClusterRole name: config-editor apiGroup: rbac.authorization.k8s.io

-For more information on RBAC, see the Kubernetes Engine documentation.
+For more information about RBAC, see the GKE documentation.

 Image access and sharing

 Images in Container Registry or Artifact Registry (beta) are stored in Cloud Storage.
 This section discusses two ways to share images.
 One way is to make the images public, and the other is to share images between projects.